theCrowsLullaby/sanders-sides-rpg/README.md

 7.download the src file from this repository and interchange it with the existing src file in your tss-rpg folder

-8.go back to your command prompt and write npm start
+8.go back to your command prompt and write: #npm start

 9.The game will load and you can start playing